GoogleBot42/IronBox/README.md

 # Perfect-LuaJIT-Sandbox
 This is for LuaJIT 2.x.
-This doesn't work in Lua5.1 but should work with coco patch (untested): http://coco.luajit.org/
+This doesn't work in Lua5.1 but it will work with this source lua5.1 patch: http://coco.luajit.org/

 Uses C debug hooks to keep unsafe lua code from running indefinitely!